 Know someone that works there?
 Invite them to rate their experience.

-Western Governors University rates % lower than University of Phoenix on Leadership Culture Ratings vs University of Phoenix Ratings based on looking at 346 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "Are your company's goals clear, and are you invested in them?".
+Western Governors University rates % lower than University of Phoenix on Leadership Culture Ratings vs University of Phoenix Ratings based on looking at 347 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate your executive team?" and "Does Your Boss Hurt Your Company Culture?".

 Western Governors University rates % lower than University of Phoenix on Team Culture Ratings vs University of Phoenix Ratings based on looking at 199 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "How would you rate the quality of your coworkers?".
+Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Does Your Boss Hurt Your Company Culture?".